Awsome695/Awsome695/README.md

 - 👋 Hi, I’m @Awsome695
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Engineering
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python and C++
-- 📫 How to reach me Discord: Awsome695#0422
+- 📫 How to reach me -> Discord: Awsome695

 <!---
 Awsome695/Awsome695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.